Gareth1980/thatawkwardartist/README.md

 * Add a proper flash message when submit button is pressed in the contact us form to advise that it was completed (as well as receiving a confirmation email - already in place).
 * To use crispy forms instead of emailjs for the contact form to partially autocomplete when a user is signed in
+* Fix error - when I add a product to shopping cart and go back to products page and select the same product, it increases the quantity to 2 which should not happen as only 1 of each product.
 <h1 id="Technologies">4.
 Technologies</h1>
 <h2>Language Used</h2>